jgcarrasco/jgcarrasco.github.io/content/blog/advice-past-self.md

 1. **Read and implement papers:** to be able to understand and implement papers is exciting, as well as being a required ability if you want to get into research.
 I recommend you to start by reading/implementing easier papers, such as [Image-to-Image Translation with Conditional Adversarial Nets
 ](https://phillipi.github.io/pix2pix/).
 You can also look at [already implemented papers](https://nn.labml.ai/) and choose one that excites you the most.

+2. **Build your own projects:** Once that you have a solid grasp of the fundamentals, I think that the best and most rewarding way of learning is to build your own projects.
+In this way, you will learn things on-the-fly as needed while testing your skills to create something, which is essentially what we are aiming for.

-2. **Join a Kaggle Competition:** Kaggle Competitions makes you work on a real-world problem, so it's the perfect oportunity to put all your skills to test.
+3. **Join a Kaggle Competition:** Kaggle Competitions makes you work on a real-world problem, so it's the perfect oportunity to put all your skills to test.
 Moreover, you can meet people with the same interests than you, and you could even earn some cash if you win!